nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 ## Legal environment - Findings from our legal team

-The Node Operators Legal Forum are divided into pages according the regions:
+The Node Operators Legal Forum pages are divided into pages according the region:

 - [Switzerland](./swiss.md)
 - [United States](./united-states.md)

-See the next chapter to learn how to edit or add the Legal Forum pages.
+See the next chapter to learn how to edit information or add findings about your jurisdiction.

 ## How to edit or add legal information